Parent Counseling in Berkeley

 Children living through divorce, the pandemic, academic difficulties, and other hardships can experience significant struggles with their behavior, but it is their guardians, not staff, who must learn how to intervene.

-I hope I can guide you to a more trusting and satisfying relationship with your children, all while supporting you.
+I hope I can guide you to a more trusting and satisfying relationship with your children, all while supporting you through parent counseling.

 After all, you are also a human being who needs to be seen and appreciated in a way most kids cannot until they become adults themselves.